ivonamaria/MyWeatherApplicationDashboard/README.md

 # Links
 Please click on the [Weather Dashboard] link to display application.

 Please click Repository Github link to direct you into this project's files.

 # Screenshots

-# Contributors
+# Credits
 Thanks to 1:1 tutoring I was able to complete this API weather project.
 Thanks to Stack Overview I was able to get answers to debug my application.
 Thanks to API documantation I was able to implement it into this weather dashboard

 # License